-The details of the Las Vegas attack (and countless others) are just beginning to unfold and this violent high profile event will likely dominate news headlines for weeks.
+The details of the Tree of Life synagogue shooting are just beginning to unfold and this violent high profile event will likely dominate news headlines for weeks.
 Though few of us were there during the shooting, the event may cause children to fear that an event like this could happen to them or their parents.
-All of us, including our children, are dealing with sadness, anger and other...More...
+All of us, including our children, are dealing with sadness, anger and other strong...More...

 Dr. Dave Walsh and Erin Walsh • June 22, 2017 • No Comments

 My mother had a consistent and clear response to me and my three siblings when we complained of being bored.
 Her response was always simply, "If you're bored, I'll give you something better to do."

 Keep in mind that her assigned...More...

 Posted by Erin Walsh • June 20, 2017 • No Comments

 After the graduation caps have been thrown in the air, school picnics held, and final report cards mailed, families greet the summer months with a similar question: what do we do with our kids?